Our Virtual CIO team is led by ISACA Certified Auditors.

 - Unparalleled Knowledge and Expertise:

-When your business outsources a CIO to an external agency, it means you’re getting the expert knowledge needed to develop a strategic roadmap.
+When your business outsources the role of CIO to an external agency, it means you’re getting the expert knowledge needed to develop a strategic roadmap.
 Generally, an outside specialist brings unique perspectives and techniques because they have worked with other businesses just like yours.
 You shouldn’t view a technology roadmap as an “extra” IT cost, but rather as a necessary tool for achieving your business goals.
 A vCIO adopts the best IT strategy to perpetuate business growth.

 - Security and Disaster Recovery Solutions:

 Most companies don’t bother to implement disaster recovery measures until after a calamity strikes or a security breach occurs.
 A virtual Chief Information Officer can mediate amidst unexpected occurrences.
 They know how to develop and implement effective preventative plans.
 Data recovery plans ensure that your company survives a catastrophe.
-It is always good to prepare for the worst, which could include anything from a flooded computer room to a long-term power outage.
+It is always good to prepare for the worst, which could include anything from a flooded computer room to a long-term power outage to a global pandemic.
 With a virtual CIO, you are guaranteed a custom business continuity plan that aligns with your company’s specific needs.
 With this plan, you will always be confident that you have this essential protection.

 - Strategic Direction: